 Take your brunch game to the next level with our Nordic Eggs Benedict.
 Crafted with delicate poached eggs, creamy skyr, and savory salmon, this stunning dish is sure to be a hit with anyone on your guest list.
 Plus, it’s rich in nutrition and flavor, so what’s not to love about this recipe?
 With so many flavors and colors, this is a dish that everyone is sure to fall in love with.
 Since this recipe is a twist on the traditional eggs benedict, we decided to incorporates Icelandic Provisions Skyr, as this adds a thick, creamy texture that’s less tart than Greek yogurt, and more flavorful than other dairy alternatives.
 Icelandic Provisions use authentic Heirloom Skyr Cultures that have been treasured and preserved in Iceland for hundreds of years, where their distinct flavor comes from.
 Icelandic Provisions is the only authentic Icelandic Skyr in the U.S., so go ahead and try it out for yourself!
 You can eat it on it’s own, or incorporate it into some recipes such as our Sparkling Apple Cider Mocktail, Pumpkin Overnight Oats, and Vanilla Cupcakes.
 But, however you choose to consume it, Skyr is a food product that you don’t want to miss out on!

 When cooked incorrectly, poached eggs often have stringy white parts which don’t appear (or taste!) appetizing.
 So, here’s a trick that will come in handy: gently crack your egg in a small sieve strainer, and tap it so the watery egg white falls through the mesh.
-Once it is strained, the egg will be ready for poaching, and it will taste as good as it looks!
+Once it is strained, the egg will be ready for poaching.
+Another trick is to add 1 tablespoon of rice wine vinegar as it doesn’t leave a taste and it helps prevent the stringy egg whites.
+The best quality poached eggs are with fresh eggs as the egg white will be at its thickest and produce a good shape.

 When it comes to dietary protein, eggs are the go-to for inexpensive, high-quality protein.
 In fact, the egg white is where more than half the protein is found, while also being rich in selenium, vitamin D, B6, B7 (biotin), B12 and minerals such as zinc, iron, and copper.
 While all of these are fabulous proteins, vitamin B7, or biotin, is one that most people are interested in.
 Biotin is a coenzyme for carboxylase enzymes that assist various metabolic reactions important for maintenance of healthy skin and hair, and due to its availability and affordability, biotin is a popular nutritional supplement for treatment of hair loss (1).
 So, having a diet rich in biotin will allow for healthy hair, nails, and skin, while keeping your body healthy and glowing from the inside out!
 All the more reason to try out this amazing recipe.
 Bon apetite!